PyRepair/maniple/training-data/summarize-experiment-v2/pandas/34/test_info_response_1.md

-The original error message shows an issue with the time bins while running the failing test case.

-The functions identified in this error message are several frames, and only the most closely related ones are selected.

-The function `_get_time_bins` is called from `pandas/core/resample.py` and raises a TypeError for datetime index checks.
+The error message indicates an ambiguous time error that occurs when the code attempts to infer the daylight saving time from a specific date and time.
+The error occurs in the `_get_time_bins` method within resample.py.
+The failing test is from the file `test_datetime_index.py` and the error occurs when trying to group data based on a frequency.

 Simplified error message:
 ```
-TypeError: 'axis' must be a DatetimeIndex, but got an instance of which is not a DatetimeIndex
+AmbiguousTimeError: Cannot infer dst time as there are no repeated times
 ```